To explore BC’s New Curriculum visit https://curriculum.gov.bc.ca/

 There is no separate and distinct SOGI program or curriculum.
 Sexual orientation and gender identity are important topics that are interwoven through several curriculum areas, most notably, physical and health education, language arts, and social studies.
 How the topics are introduced to students is dependent on the age and stage of their development.
 These topics may also be discussed as they arise in the daily lives of students.

-Are discussions about sex or sexual practices taking place in elementary classrooms?
+Are discussions about sex or sexual practices taking place in elementary, middle, and secondary classrooms?

 Are school aged children too young to be learning about gender?